 Policy routing (also called policy-based routing or PBR) can cause even stranger problems if it goes awry.
 Policy routing means the router will override the routing table when making its forwarding decisions.
-Instead it might make its decisions based on the source IP address, protocol or port number.
-So the router could be forwarding the ping packets through one path and the application traffic a completely different way.
+Instead, it might make its decisions based on the source IP address, protocol, or port number.
+So the router could be forwarding the ping packets through one path and the application traffic in a completely different way.

 interface Ethernet0 ip address 10.10.5.1 255.255.255.0 ip policy route-map FUNKYROUTING ! route-map FUNKYROUTING match ip address 100 set ip next-hop 10.10.6.1 !